yguitton/training-material/topics/genome-annotation/tutorials/comparison-braker-helixer-annotation/tutorial.md

 # Data upload

-To annotate our genome using **Helixer** and **Braker3**, we will use the same genome sequence:
+To annotate our genome both using **Helixer** and **Braker3**, we will use the same genome sequence, in fasta format.

-- The **genome sequence** in fasta format.
-For this tutorial, we will try to annotate the genome assembled in the [Flye assembly tutorial]({% link topics/assembly/tutorials/flye-assembly/tutorial.md %}).

 Unlike Helixer, **Braker3** needs two other files:
 - Some **RNAseq data** in bam format.
 These reads are already aligned on the genome, and Braker3 will use it as evidences to annotate genes.
 - A set of **protein sequences**, like UniProt/SwissProt.
 It is important to have good quality, curated sequences here, and the UniProt/SwissProt databank fits very well.

 Galaxy uses Job Cache to avoid recalculating identical analyses.
 If a tool has already been run with the same parameters and inputs, previous results are reused, reducing waiting time and resource consumption.